4ydx/chrome-protocol/README.md

 # Creating your own Actions

-The underlying implementation is a websocket that sends and receives json encoded plaintext messages.

 Actions are the requests that you make to the browser in order to automate different tasks.
 For instance asking the browser to navigate to a particular url.
-When you construct an Action you need to fill in a step that consists of the params struct and the reply struct.
-In addition you need to specify the API call you are making which is otherwise known as the MethodName.
-These are all defined in the [Devtools Reference](https://chromedevtools.github.io/devtools-protocol/tot).
+When you construct an action you need to fill in at least one "step" that consists of the params struct, the reply struct, and the method name of the API call you are making.
+Finally it is possible to associate events that the server will send to the client with your action.

-If your action is going to trigger events that you need to watch for, make sure to include them.

-Please refer to example/navigate for a basic example.
+Please refer to example/navigate and look at the internals of the method calls for a basic example.
 This shows an action that consists of a single step and depends on certain navigation events being fulfilled before the action is considered complete.

+API methods, events, and types are all defined in the [Devtools Reference](https://chromedevtools.github.io/devtools-protocol/tot).

 # Caveats